 - The Animals of Farthing Wood by Colin Dann

-The best bedtime stories for KS2 (eight to eleven year olds)
+The best bedtime stories for KS2 (8 to 11 year-olds)

 The Iron Man by Ted Hughes